sirine-chahma/DSCI_532_L02_group207_dashboards/proposal.md

 Example:

-> We chose the barley dataset from the vega-datasets python package.
+We chose the barley dataset from the vega-datasets python package.
 This dataset shows the yields of 10 different varieties of barley at 6 different sites in Minnesota during the years 1931 and 1932.
-It first appeared in 1934 the paper "Statistical Determination of Barley Varietal Adaption" by the three agronomists who leaded this experiment : F.R.
+It first appeared in the 1934 paper  "Statistical Determination of Barley Varietal Adaption" by the three agronomists who led this experiment: F.R.
 Immer, H.K.
 Hayes, and L. Powers.

 This dataset contains 4 columns : `yield`, `variety`, `year` and `site`.

 > The 10 varieties studied are : Velvet, Trebi, No. 457, No. 462, Peatland, No. 475, Manchuria, Glabron, Svansota, and Wisconsin No 38.